Other / mixed grade configuration · Roscoe, TX

 How many students attend Roscoe Collegiate Montessori Early Childhood?

 Roscoe Collegiate Montessori Early Childhood has 84 students enrolled.
-It is a other school in ROSCOE, TX.
+It is a public school in Roscoe, TX.

 What is the student-teacher ratio at Roscoe Collegiate Montessori Early Childhood?